-There are a significant class of people who are unable to take their own decisions but whose inability to do so stems from the influence exercised over them by others (for example family members), rather than from an impairment of, or disturbance in, their mind or brain.
+There is a significant class of people who are unable to take their own decisions but whose inability to do so stems from the influence exercised over them by others (for example family members), rather than from an impairment of, or disturbance in, their mind or brain.

-The law treats such vulnerable individuals differently to those lacking capacity for the purposes of the MCA 2005: because the person has capacity to make their own decision, no other person may take decisions on their behalf.
+The law treats such vulnerable individuals differently to those lacking capacity for the purposes of the MCA 2005: because the person has the capacity to make their own decision, no other person may take decisions on their behalf.

-In these circumstances it is possible for any person or body concerned as to whether the individual is under duress to seek the assistance of the High Court to provide its protection under its inherent jurisdiction.14 The High Court has the power to grant injunctive or other relief with the aim of putting in place a framework to enable the individual to make their own decisions.
+In these circumstances, it is possible for any person or body concerned as to whether the individual is under duress to seek the assistance of the High Court to provide its protection under its inherent jurisdiction.14 The High Court has the power to grant injunctive or other relief with the aim of putting in place a framework to enable the individual to make their own decisions.

 In your first meeting with a vulnerable client, information may come from an intermediary, such as a family member, carer or concerned neighbour.
-In the majority of cases their assistance is well intentioned and they will be communicating on behalf of, and with the consent of, the client.
+In the majority of cases, their assistance is well-intentioned and they will be communicating on behalf of, and with the consent of, the client.

 However, you should be aware of the possibility of conflicts of interest or, in some cases, undue influence.
 Your overriding duty is to your client and you must ensure that your instructions are from your client, free of undue influence of others.
-So, if your client has capacity to do so, you should confirm your instructions directly with the client by seeing them on their own, especially if detailed information has been provided by someone else.
+So, if your client has the capacity to do so, you should confirm your instructions directly with the client by seeing them on their own, especially if detailed information has been provided by someone else.

 Clients may seek legal advice (for example to make a will, an LPA or a significant gift) because they have been influenced or told by someone, such as a family member, that they ought to do so.
 Such ‘influence’ may be well-intentioned and sensible.
 However, if you suspect that a client’s instructions are the result of coercion or pressure (‘undue influence’), you need to exercise your professional judgment as to whether you can proceed or continue to act on the client’s behalf.

 Your duties in relation to assessing the possibility of undue influence bearing upon your client are underpinned by the indicative behaviours in chapter 1 of the SRA Code.
-In particular IB 1.6 and IB 1.28 directly address the issue of undue influence:
+In particular, IB 1.6 and IB 1.28 directly address the issue of undue influence:

 - IB (1.6) ‘in taking instructions and during the course of the retainer, [have] proper regard to your client’s mental capacity or other vulnerability, such as incapacity or ‘